UBC-MDS/SharpEdge/README.md

 ## Where This Fits in the Python Ecosystem

-This package fits into the broader Python image ecosystem, along  with packages like [OpenCV](https://opencv.org/) and [Pillow](https://pillow.readthedocs.io/).
-While OpenCV and Pillow provide a wide range of general-purpose image processing tools, this package instead specializes in content-aware resizing and transformations, focusing on practical utilities for advanced image manipulations.
-Functions such as seam carving for resizing, PCA-based image compression, and pooling for dimensionality reduction offer unique capabilities that are not directly available in general-purpose libraries.
+This package fits into the broader Python image ecosystem, along with packages like [OpenCV](https://opencv.org/), [Pillow](https://pillow.readthedocs.io/), and [scikit-learn](https://scikit-learn.org/).
+While OpenCV and Pillow provide general-purpose image processing tools, and scikit-learn includes PCA for dimensionality reduction, this package stands out for its simplicity and streamlined functionality.
+It specializes in content-aware resizing and transformations, focusing on practical utilities for advanced image manipulations.
+It offers unique capabilities, allowing users to accomplish tasks quickly without needing to manage complex parameters.

 ## Installation